Episode - 9F17

-- Disproportionate Retribution: The flashback explaining the origin of April Fool's Day shows pagans burning Christians at the stake over a harmless prank.
+- The flashback explaining the origin of April Fool's Day shows pagans burning Christians at the stake over a harmless prank.

 - Establishing Shot: Lampshaded when Lisa's memory of playing the saxophone for Homer in "One Fish, Two Fish, Blowfish, Blue Fish" cuts to outside the house.Mike Reiss: Lisa's memory cut to an establishing shot.

-- Moral Myopia: Bart, in retaliation for a series of mean spirited April Fools pranks pulled by Homer, finally pulls one over on him, only to accidentally send him into a coma.
+- Moral Myopia: Bart, in retaliation for a series of mean spirited April Fools pranks pulled by Homer, finally pulls one over on him, only to accidentally send him into hospital (and getting in a coma afterwards).
 After Bart confesses to the prank, Homer wakes up and strangles him.
 This is just plain wrong, because Homer pulled some harmful if not potentially deadly pranks, including duct-taping Bart's eyes shut and putting milk in the fridge that had been next to a furnace for six weeks yet never apologized.
 Father of the year material he ain't, that's for sure.

 - Police Are Useless: Wiggum is content to blow off the explosion at the Simpsons' house... until he learns beer is coming out of the chimney.